jfcloutier/karma_system/design_notes/acting.md

 * Construct a plan that might achieve the goal
   * Submit it as `todo([Directive, ...])` to the umwelt for consideration
-* Wait for confirmation that all its directives can be sought, confirmed by `can_seek(Directive)`(meaningful)
-  * or for a directive that can't be sought by the entire umwelt, confirmed by `cannot_seek(Directive)` (not meaningful)
+* Wait for affirmation or negation of relevance from all umwelt CAs (`can_seek(Directive)` and`cannot_seek(Directive)`)
-* If at least one directive in the plan cannot be sought by all umwelt CAs
+* If at least one directive in the plan is irrelevant to all umwelt CAs
   * the plan is not possible
   * send back `no_plan_for(Directive)`
-* If all directives in the plan can be sought by at least of umwelt CA
+* If each directive in the plan is relevant to at least one umwelt CA
   * the plan is possible
 * If a plan is possible
   * for each directive in the plan
-    * select an umwelt that can seek it
+    * select an umwelt CA that can seek it
     * ask it to `plan_for(Directive, Priority, IntentId)`
+    * ask another if it responds with `no_plan_for(Directive)` instead of `plan_found_for(Directive, PlanId)`
-  * the plan is feasible if all umwelt CAs asked respond with `plan_found_for(Directive, PlanId)`
+  * the plan is feasible if, for all directives in it, there's an umwelt CA with a plan
-  * the plan is not feasible if any umwelt CA responds with `no_plan_for(Directive)`
+  * the plan is not feasible, for any directive in the plan, there is no umwelt CA with a plan
 * If the plan is feasible
-  * give it a `PlanId` and hold on to it (associated with an intent and priority) and wait to be asked to execute it
+  * give it a `PlanId` and hold on to it (associate it with an intent and a priority) and wait to be asked to execute it
   * send back `plan_found_for(Directive, PlanId)`
 * If not feasible,
   * search for another plan